wintersnine/Udacity-Movie-Trailer-Project/README.md

 # Udacity Movie Trailer Website

 ## Introduction
 This project is part of the Udacity Full Stack Web Developer Nanodegree.
-The code will produces an HTML for a website that displays movie trailers.
-Clicking on a movie image will play its trailer.
+This code will produces HTML for a website that displays a small selection of movie trailers.

 ## Requirements
 Python 3.x is required to run this project.